What is contract management?

 Phase 3: Signing

-Once the content of the contract has been agreed, it is formally signed - now often in digital form using electronic signatures.
+Once the content of the contract has been agreed, it is formally signed - now often in the form of a digital signature using electronic signatures.
 This step marks the official start of the contract and should be backed up by documented approval processes.

 Phase 4: Archiving & integration